Northern Ireland party leaders to meet amid Stormont budget crisis

 - Published

-Sinn Féin vice-president Michelle O'Neill is set to call on the Democratic Unionist Party (DUP) to renominate a first minister in a bid to solve Stormont's budget crisis.
+Sinn Féin vice-president Michelle O'Neill has called for the Democratic Unionist Party (DUP) to renominate a first minister in a bid to solve Stormont's budget crisis.

 The issue is expected to be raised at a party leaders' meeting later.